Interfacelab/ilab-media-tools/docs/cloud-storage/setup/backblaze.md

 - In **Key** enter the key we generated in Step 2.2
 - For **Bucket** enter the name of the bucket

 At this point, these are the basic settings you need to get DigitalOcean Spaces working with Media Cloud.
-Save the settings and run the Troubleshooter to verify that everything is working correctly.
+Save the settings and run the System Compatibility to verify that everything is working correctly.